lenmus/lomse/CONTRIBUTING.md

 4. [Send a pull request][pr] from your fork’s branch to our `master` branch.

 If you would like to join this project, you are welcome.
 I'm currently the only developer, so I would like to find a few committed developers to create a core team.
 If you are interested and would like to take this project as your own project, you are welcome.
-The project has no commercial aim, so do not expect any money.
+The project has no commercial aim.
 I do this in my free time, for learning and for creating useful free software for the community.

-And costs me money!
+### Contribution agreement

+By contributing to the Lomse repository through pull-request, comment, or otherwise, you accept to release your contribution to the license and copyright terms as described in the [LICENSE][].
+Each contributor holds copyright over their contributions to Lomse.

 #### Thanks for contributing !!!!!!!